intel/cluster-management-toolkit/README.md

 ## CAVEATS

-* The _HashKnownHosts_ setting in `/etc/ssh/ssh_config` seems to cause issues with paramiko and/or Ansible; until this has been debugged further it's recommended to disable this feature.
+* The _HashKnownHosts_ setting in `/etc/ssh/ssh_config` seems to cause issues with paramiko and/or Ansible; until this has been debugged further it is recommended to disable this feature.
   While it can be a semi-useful security-by-obscurity feature on multiuser systems, you generally have bigger issues if someone else can access the system you use to set up your Kubernetes cluster.